 \section{Fitting of GW170817 and GW 190425}

-After discussing the general $M$-$R$ and $\Lambda$-$R$ relations for the three scenarios of compact hybrid stars, we now pick up some specific configurations as listed in Table \ref{Configures} which can be identified as the component stars for the GW170817 and GW 190425.
+After discussing the general $M$-$R$ and $\Lambda$-$M$ relations for the three scenarios of compact hybrid stars, we see the three representative neutron EoS lead to similar results, so we mainly choose SLy4 case as an example for the discussion in this section.
+We now pick up some specific configurations as listed in Table \ref{Configures} which can be identified as the component stars for the GW170817 and GW 190425.
 In Table \ref{Configures} we have listed 12 hybrid stars labeled by the index Tn with n$=1\cdots 12$.
 Most of them are indicated on Fig. \ref{MRh-SLy4} and \ref{Mix-SLy4}.
 The types {\bf aRD}, {\bf aRN}, {\bf bRD}, {\bf bRN} and {\bf bMX} are defined as before to indicate the different choices of core radius and ${\cal B}$.
-Especially, we list T6 and T8 to show that the typical high mass stars with mass larger than $3M_{\odot}$ are mainly the dark stars and cannot be the final states of the mergers of low mass hybrid stars mainly composed of nuclear matter.
-Besides, most of the stars with masses lower than 2$M_{\odot}$ have radii just 2 or 3km larger than the typical radii of neutron stars, say around 11km.
-Some of them such as T7 and T10 yet have 10.7km neutron cores to be consistent with the observed photon radius \citep{Lattimer:2013hma, Cackett:2007pi, Ozel:2015fia}.
+Especially, we list T6 and T8 to show that the typical high-mass stars with masses larger than $3M_{\odot}$ are mainly dark stars and cannot be the final states of the mergers of low mass hybrid stars mainly composed of nuclear matter.
+Besides, most of the stars with masses lower than 2$M_{\odot}$ have radii just 2 or 3km larger than the typical radii of neutron stars, say around 11 km.
+Some of them such as T7 and T10 yet have 10.7 km neutron cores to be consistent with the observed electromagnetically visible radius \citep{Lattimer:2013hma, Cackett:2007pi, Ozel:2015fia}.

-Since $\tilde{\Lambda}=(\Lambda_1+\Lambda_2)/2$ for the equal-mass binary, any two stars from the same type labelled by either {\bf a} or {\bf b}, e.g. two T2's, two T11's, or $\{$T1, T2$\}$ etc, can form a binary of hybrid stars with $\tilde{\Lambda}$ close to it observational upper bound to explain GW170817.
+Since $\tilde{\Lambda}=(\Lambda_1+\Lambda_2)/2$ for the equal-mass binary, any two stars from the same type labelled by either {\bf a} or {\bf b}, e.g., two T2's, two T11's, or $\{$T1, T2$\}$ etc, can form a binary of hybrid stars with $\tilde{\Lambda}$ close to it observational upper bound to explain GW170817.

 In contrast, for GW190425 the inferred total mass $M_1+M_2 \simeq 3.4^{+0.3}_{-0.1}M_{\odot}$, with $M_1\in (1.62,1.88) M_{\odot}$, $M_2\in (1.45,1.69) M_{\odot}$ and $\tilde{\Lambda}\le 600$ for low spin prior, or with $M_1\in (1.61, 2.52) M_{\odot}$, $M_2\in (1.12, 1.68) M_{\odot}$ and $\tilde{\Lambda}\le 1100$ for high-spin prior \citep{Abbott:2020uma}.
 From Table \ref{Configures}, we can find the following pairs of hybrid stars with SLy4 EoS to explain GW190425: (1) two T4's with $\tilde{\Lambda}=352$, (2) $\{$T3, T5$\}$ with $\tilde{\Lambda}=348$, (3) two T7's with $\tilde{\Lambda}=79$, (4) two T9's with $\tilde{\Lambda}=104$, (5) two T10's with $\tilde{\Lambda}=77$ and (6) two T12's with $\tilde{\Lambda}=25$.
 From Table \ref{Configures} it is interesting to see that the values of ${\Lambda}$ cover a wide range, even with the same masses.